p2panda/website/_posts/2024-12-06-p2panda-release.md

 **Data-type agnostic**

 Some of our new building blocks, such as the sync, discovery and networking layers, do not require any custom p2panda data types.
-This makes it possible to bring your own data types and develop your protocol on top of the functionality we provide.
+This makes it possible to bring your own data types and develop your protocol on top.
 We're planning the same for our group encryption implementation which is set to be released next year.

 **Support any CRDT or application data**

 Previous versions of p2panda came with their own approaches to CRDTs and schema validation.
-While we still believe this is great for future high-level modules, we wanted to offer you the option of combining all p2panda modules with Automerge, yjs or any other CRDT of your choice.
+While we still believe this is great for future high-level modules, we wanted to offer you the option of combining all p2panda modules with Automerge, Yjs or any other CRDT of your choice.
 Of course not every application needs a CRDT and at the end of the day the payload is just "raw bytes".

 **Re-use as much existing technology and well-established standards as possible**